Generic Method

 [IntegrationEvent(false, false)]

-local procedure OnBeforeBlockCustomer(var Cust: Record Customer; var IsHandled: Boolean);
+local procedure OnBeforeBlockCustomer(var Cust: Record Customer; var IsHandled: Boolean)

 begin